tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed Vanilla bug where sound volume would reset upon new game.
     - Fixed vRSD "Meat Shotgun" and other HDTP->Vanilla weapon switching madness.
     - Fixed many other GMDX and Vanilla bugs.
+    - Fixed GMDX bug where most inventory items with multiple skins (such as sodacans) weren't showing their skinned variants when being held in the players hands.
 - Quality of Life Improvements:
     - Datacubes will show a black screen after they have been read.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.